akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 :::

 :::info
-Tailored Import is a feature which will be updated all along the year.
-So far, the following attribute types aren't available to be mapped: `Price`, `Reference entity multi-select`, `Reference entity single-select`, `Asset collection`, `Table`, `File` & `Image`.
+We will continue to add new capabilities to our new Tailored Import functionality throughout the year.
+At this time, the following attribute types aren’t available to be mapped: `Price` (work in progress), `Table`, `File` & `Image`.
-So far, the following system properties aren't available to be mapped: `Parent`, `Family variant`, `Groups` & `Associations`.
+In addition, the following system properties aren't available to be mapped: `Parent`, `Family variant`, `Groups` & `Associations`.
-Finally, please note we don't support media files import for now.
+Finally, please note we don't currently support media files import for now.
 :::

 # Create a Tailored Import profile